Bangladesh national cricket team: Under Jamie Siddons (2007–2011)

 In December Bangladesh hosted Zimbabwe for five ODIs.
 After losing the opening match, Bangladesh went on to win the next three complete matches, with 4th ODI called off due to rain, to beat Zimbabwe 3–1.

 In February and March 2011, Bangladesh co-hosted the World Cup with India and Sri Lanka.
 Bangladesh lost the tournament opener against India, before the win against Ireland.
 The next match was won by West Indies after dismissing Bangladesh for 58 runs, the team's lowest score in ODIs and a record low for a Full Member at the World Cup.
 The West Indies and Bangladesh team buses were stoned as they left the ground, and so was Shakib's house.
 In the match against England, Bangladesh's score was at one point 169/8 but tail ender 58 run partnership brought victory for the team.
 Bangladesh's win in this match was only their second against England in a total of 15 ODIs.

 Bangladesh later defeated the Netherlands, making their final match of the group stage a must-win contest.
 Against South Africa, Bangladesh succumbed to their second-largest defeat in ODIs and became the first Full Member team to be bowled out for under 100 twice in World Cups, thereby failing to progress to the knockout stage of the tournament.

-Then Australia complete a 3–0 sweep in ODIs against Bangladesh when they visited the country in April.
+Then Australia completed a 3–0 sweep in ODIs against Bangladesh when they visited the country in April.

 Middle of the Australian visit, BCB confirmed that Siddons unlikely to win a contract extension from the moment his team failed to meet lofty home expectations during the 2011 World Cup.
 Under his mentorship, Bangladesh won 2 Tests (in 19), 31 ODIs (in 84).
 They did not win any T20Is (in 8) during this period.
 First overseas Test series victory, first Test match and series victories over West Indies, first ODI wins against New Zealand, West Indies and England, clean sweeps in ODIs against West Indies (away) and New Zealand (home), reaching the final of a triangular tournament where all participants are ICC full members, consistent wins in bilateral ODI series against Zimbabwe (4) were the highlights for Siddons as the Bangladesh head coach.
 During his three-and-a-half-year tenure as coach Siddons introduced a full coaching staff for the first time, including coaches for bowling, strength and conditioning, and fielding.
 Under Siddons Bangladesh's reliance on spin bowlers continued, partly because pitches in the country encourage spin bowlers, and frequently only two seam bowlers were used in a match.
 Siddons was credited with helping the team improve mentally.